bhubie/talks/making-impossible-states-impossible/slides/slides.md

  - I do suggest you take some time to read the proposeal linked, as it goes way into why.
 -->

 ---

+TODO - Advanced version of the code with more states and more complex logic.

+---

+TODO - flesh this out more
 # Summary
 - booleans or Enums
 - union types